ssc-sp/datahub-docs/AdminGuide/Deleting-Workspaces.md

  In the case that Terraform fails to destroy, proceed to the next step.

- ### 7. Optionally Delete the Azure Resource Group
+ ### 7. Manually Delete the Azure Resource Group
+ If the Terraform cannot be used to destroy the project infrastructure resources, proceed with the manual steps below.

- Go to Azure Portal and search Resource Groups by project code, delete the resource group
+ - Go to Azure Portal and search Resource Groups by project code, delete the resource group
+ - Delete the Terraform backend state file in Azure Storage Account